nclowell/Scallop-OA-Project/README.md

 - abductor muscle
 - mantle

 These samples are time sensitive in RNALater and need to be processed in the near future.
 They are currently stored in a -20 freezer, and are expected to last up to a year according to the RNALater information.
+Sampling dates were in October and November, so the samples will survive until the end of 2017.